 Snowflake and Secure Data Sharing

-Snowflake's platform delivers seamless data sharing and data collaboration while reducing costs and revealing new business insights.
+The Snowflake Data Cloud delivers seamless data sharing and data collaboration while reducing costs and revealing new business insights.
 It allows organizations to securely share data across their business ecosystem.
 With Snowflake Secure Data Sharing, easily access live data from across your organization; control secure, governed access to shared data; and easily publish data sets for discovery and control access.
 With Snowflake, organizations can be data consumers, data providers, or both.